tinamelie/DAFTAR-ML/README.md

 ## Results and Output Explanation

-Each run creates a folder in either:
+Each run creates a folder in either the current directory or the directory specified by `--output_dir`
-- The current directory
-- The directory specified by `--output_dir`
-- The directory specified by the `DAFTAR-ML_RESULTS_DIR` environment variable

 ### Output Structure Overview